andykorth/oogcapitalmanagement/content/posts/starting-in-antares.md

 ## Why do people recommend Promitor?

-If you're gonna build a FRM base, Promitor has a 20% edge over another FRM planet like Harmonia.
+Returns on Promitor aren't great.
+You don't have to be worried about missing out on such a low-income planet.
 But the FOMO (Fear of Missing Out) is often stronger than rational thinking.

 > If you don't start with a base on Promitor, you'll never be able to get one!

 This is true, but also consider:

-> If you don't grab this turd right now, you won't be able to grab it later!
+> If you don't grab this turd right now, you won't be able to grab it later! 💩

 You will be okay if you don't start on Promitor.
 Just because it's the best FRM planet, doesn't mean it's the best starting planet.
+Yes, if you feel the need to build a FRM base, Promitor has a 20% edge over another FRM planet like Harmonia, but it's not a big deal.

 ---
 # Common Concerns